Ongoing seminar

 HEALTH IN THE ANTHROPOCENE

-Speaker: Nathalie Blanc is a research director at the CNRS and director of the Centre des politiques de la Terre (Center for Earth Policy).
-A pioneer of eco-criticism in France, she has published and coordinated research programs on topics such as nature in the city, environmental aesthetics, and environmental activism.
+Speaker: Nathalie Blanc is a research director at the CNRS and director of the Centre for Earth Policy.
+A pioneer of eco-criticism in France, she has published works and coordinated research programs in fields such as nature in the city, environmental aesthetics, and environmental activism.

-In this session, Nathalie Blanc will explain how health is central to approaches to habitability, shedding light on the complex interrelationships between the environment, quality of life, ecological justice, and health.
-Habitability approaches explore how environments, whether natural or built, enable or constrain human and non-human life.
-She will discuss the central place of health and One Health approaches in the Earth Policy Center.
+In this session, Nathalie Blanc will explain how health lies at the heart of approaches to habitability, shedding light on the complex interrelationships between the environment, quality of life, ecological justice, and health.
+Habitability approaches explore how environments—whether natural or built—enable or constrain human and non-human life.
+She will discuss the central role of health and One Health approaches within the Center for Earth Policy.

 https://www.canal-u.tv/chaines/msh-sud/la-sante-en-anthropocene